 Crazy Dog Train-Me!
 Training Rewards are delicious dog training treats, which come in two different sizes and four tasty flavors.
-Made with real meat and manufactured in the USA, these treats have all the characteristics you could want in a dog training treat.
+Made with real meat and manufactured in the USA, these treats have all the characteristics you could want in a top dog training treat.

 Ingredients: Pork liver, barley flour, potato flour, sucrose, bacon, potato starch, glycerin, wheat bran, gelatin, rice flour, flax seed, salt, natural smoke flavor, garlic powder, potassium sorbate, mustard, iron oxide, citric acid, mixed tocopherols, rosemary.

 User Reviews: Most owners were quite pleased with Crazy Dog Train-Me!
 Training Rewards and explained that their dog loved the way they tasted.
 A few owners even noted that these treats were easy to break in half, which means that you can get twice the value you’d expect from each bag.